Characters not belonging to any specific titles:

 - Obfuscating Stupidity: As Dr. Phillip Lawson, he pretends to be a slightly ditzy human scientist, who makes a comment about admiring "her" (meaning a NASA ship he designed) rather than Carol Danvers, who's standing in front of him.
 Plus, pretending to be a human means having to dumb down a little anyway.

 - Race Lift: Goes from being a pink-skinned Kree to blue.

 - Starfish Aliens: The Ultimate Kree look less human than their Earth-616 counterparts.
 Marh had to undergo extensive surgery to even look remotely human

-- Still Wearing The Old Team Colours: Even after defecting, he remains in his Kree uniform.
+- Still Wearing the Old Colors: Even after defecting, he remains in his Kree uniform.
 It helps that it looks like a superhero uniform.

 - What Measure Is a Non-Human?: Hawkeye for his part doesn't consider Marh, or the Kree in general, to be people.
 Even after siding with Earth, they still don't trust the man, and when it looks like he's turned on them thanks to Reed Richards, Nick Fury drags him to a basement to interrogate him.

 Carol DanversInitially the head of security for Cape Canaveral, Carol Danvers was the one who questioned Marh-Vehl after his defection.
 Some time later, when Nick Fury was ousted from SHIELD, she was made Director in his place.
-Somehow.
-For no adequately explained reason.
 She didn't do terrifically well, and was eventually removed and replaced with a restored Nick Fury after the death of Spider-Man.

 - Badass Normal: Despite her string of bad decisions, Carol is at least capable of surviving around Norman Osborn, and unlike her regular Marvel counterpart she never gains any superpowers.